-3.3 Receivables (030303)
+3.3 Receivables

 Receivables are amounts owed to the NAFIs for sales of merchandise, services, or dues.
-Receivables may result from amounts owed by employees, members, customers, and organizations for dues, fees, charges, rentals, credit sales (except sales of merchandise or services using credit cards, per paragraph 030301), or travel advances.
+Receivables may result from amounts owed by APF's, Uniform Funding and Management (UFM) processes, employees, members, customers, and organizations for dues, fees, charges, rentals, credit sales (except sales of merchandise or services using credit cards, per paragraph 3.1), or travel advances.
 Receivable records are maintained to ensure transactions accurately identify each debt and its respective debtor.
 Receivable subsidiary records are reconciled on a monthly basis to the general ledger control accounts.
 Refer to the NAFSGL for a complete listing of receivable accounts and their definitions.

-- 3.3.1.
+3.3.1.
 Accounting for Customer Accounts Receivable.
 A subsidiary ledger is maintained for each individual account.
 Dues are charged monthly where applicable.
 Monthly statements are sent to members or participants of the NAFIs that permit charge sales, charge dues, or deferred payments.
 Account balances are due and payable on the first day after the statement date.
 Current month dues are treated the same as current month charge sales and normally become payable the first day after the statement date.
-If the DoD Component authorizes delinquent fees, then they are established as a customer receivable and charged to the delinquent account each month. - 3.3.2.
+If the DoD Component authorizes delinquent fees, then they are established as a customer receivable and charged to the delinquent account each month.

+3.3.2.
 Aged Customer Accounts Receivable Reports.
 An aged customer accounts receivable report is prepared for all NAFIs with internal credit systems.
-The aging report, at a minimum, will include the following: over 30 days (second billing statement), over 60 days (third billing statement), and over 90 days (fourth billing statement). - 3.3.3.
+The aging report, at a minimum, will include the following: over 30 days (second billing statement), over 60 days (third billing statement), and over 90 days (fourth billing statement).

+3.3.3.
 Allowance for Doubtful Accounts.
-ASC, Topic 310, Subtopic 10, Section 35 (ASC 310-10-35) and ASC 450-20-25-2 require the accrual of losses from uncollectible receivables if a loss is probable and the amount of the loss can be reasonably estimated.
-NAFIs must create and use an allowance for doubtful accounts for bad debt expense in the current accounting period.
-When using the allowance method for bad debts, NAFIs must determine and record the amount of accounts receivable estimated to be uncollectible at the end of each reporting period.
+ASC, Topic 326, Subtopic 20, Section 30 (ASC 326-20-30) and ASC 450-20-25-2 require the accrual of losses from uncollectible receivables if a loss is probable and the amount of the loss can be reasonably estimated.
+NAFIs must create and use an allowance for doubtful accounts for bad debts (credit losses) in the current accounting period.
+When using the allowance method for bad debts (credit losses), NAFIs must determine and record the amount of accounts receivable estimated to be uncollectible at the end of each reporting period.
 The estimated amount to record is based on a review of the average write-offs of accounts receivable, which is based on historical data.
 Supporting documentation for the calculation and associated adjustment must be maintained for audit purposes.
 Adjust the allowance for doubtful accounts to cover those accounts expected to become uncollectible during the next reporting period.

-3.4 Inventories (030304)
+3.4 Inventories